Ayush7614/Upraised-Assignment/README.md

 finishing the test and getting the score report. - Done

 Report:

 ● Shows the total score, and number of correct and incorrect answers. - Half Done

 ● The “Start Again” button allows the user to take the quiz again from the beginning. - Done

-Report:
-● Shows the total score, and number of correct and incorrect answers. - Half Done

-● The “Start Again” button allows the user to take the quiz again from the beginning. - Done

 ## Quick Start